generative-ai-on-aws/generative-ai-on-aws/01_intro/README.md

 [![](img/gaia_book_cover_sm.png)](https://www.amazon.com/Generative-AI-AWS-Multimodal-Applications/dp/1098159225/)

+# Questions and Answers
-# Questions/Answers for Chapter 1: Generative AI Use Cases, Fundamentals, and Project Life Cycle
+## Chapter 1: Generative AI Use Cases, Fundamentals, and Project Life Cycle

 Q: What are some common use cases for Generative AI?